Two point functions and quantum fields in the anti-de Sitter universe: Waves and two-point functions in Poincar e coordinates: general case

-Though similar to (\ref{49}) the integral on the rhs of (\ref{57a}) seems to be unknown.
-Following the example of Eq. (\ref{49}), we may evaluate it by integrating first the variable $r$ on the lhs of (\ref{57a}):
+Here we set $|\vec{\eta}| = r$ and integrate over the angular variables, assuming that $\Re \lambda > -1$.
+Although the integral on the right-hand side of (\ref{57a}) is similar to that in (\ref{49}), it does not appear to be directly known.
+Following the procedure used in Eq.~(\ref{49}), we evaluate it by first integrating over the variable $r$ on the left-hand side of (\ref{57a}):

 {Comparison gives the following result (valid where the integral converges): } Restoring Lorentz invariance in Eq. (\ref{op99}) gives